Q. What does “two-way dual language” mean?

 Q. Once my child is enrolled in DLBE, will there be support for parents navigating a new language in our home?

 Yes.
 There are grade-level parent engagement nights throughout the school year.
-MKES has a very active parent-teacher association that welcomes families and hosts many events.
-The DLBE Parent Advisory Team (PAT) provides feedback to DLBE leadership to inform ongoing program planning.
+MKES has an active parent-teacher association (MKESA) that welcomes families and hosts many events.
+The DLBE Parent Advisory Team (PAT) provides feedback to DLBE administration to inform ongoing program planning.